This is an Insight article, written by a selected partner as part of GIR's co-published content. Read more on Insight

 15 What bearing do the decisions of foreign authorities have on an investigation of the same matter in your country?

 To facilitate investigation of the same matter, the Hong Kong authorities generally try to cooperate with their counterparts in mainland China and foreign jurisdictions.
 For example, the SFC and the CSRC have entered into various MOUs on strengthening cross-boundary regulatory and enforcement cooperation.
 Furthermore, the MOF, the CSRC, the SFC and the FRC (now the AFRC) entered into MOUs on audit working papers.

 In addition, Hong Kong has mutual legal assistance agreements with a number of countries, and a number of international treaties provide for cross-border cooperation.

 Economic sanctions enforcement

 16 Describe your country’s sanctions programme and any recent sanctions imposed by your jurisdiction.

-Hong Kong generally adheres to United Nations Security Council sanctions, including pursuant to the Weapons of Mass Destruction (Control of Provisions of Services) Ordinance, the United Nations Sanctions Ordinance and the United Nations (Anti-Terrorism Measures) Ordinance with oversight by the Chinese Ministry of Foreign Affairs.
+Hong Kong generally adheres to United Nations Security Council sanctions, including pursuant to the Weapons of Mass Destruction (Control of Provisions of Services) Ordinance (Cap.
+526), the United Nations Sanctions Ordinance (Cap.
+537) and the United Nations (Anti-Terrorism Measures) Ordinance (Cap.
+575) with oversight by the Chinese Ministry of Foreign Affairs.
 Hong Kong does not impose unilateral or autonomous sanctions.
-There was some discussion in August 2021 that China’s Anti-Foreign Sanctions Law would be introduced into the laws of Hong Kong but that had not happened at the time of writing.
-It was reported that China’s government had decided not to proceed with the plan for the time being.

 17 What is your country’s approach to sanctions enforcement?
 Has there been an increase in sanctions enforcement activity in recent years, for example?